Samsung/tizen-docs/docs/application/native/guides/ui/efl/data-types.md

     list = eina_list_prepend(list, "set-top box");
     ```

   - To insert data into the list after a specified data, use the `eina_list_append_relative()` function.
-As the last parameter, define the element after which the data is added.For example to append data after the "phone" element:
+As the last parameter, define the element after which the data is added.

+    For example to append data after the "phone" element:

     ```
     list = eina_list_append_relative(list, "single-board computer", "phone");